-I began Bienvenido #5 thinking it would take between 2-4 weeks ...that was 7 months ago.
+I began Bienvenido #5 thinking it would take between 4-8 weeks.
 As I created the piece it became apparent that to truly reach it's full potential technically, visually and energy wise it was going to take much longer but not the twelve months in total.

 I almost always carve with my work resting on my lap.
 It is most comfortable to me while giving me the ability to lean the work at angles, change positions quickly and most importantly get a very close perspective on the work.

 It also gives me the ability to take my work anywhere as I love creating under the energy/inspiration of the outdoors.

 I also generally carve on wide single boards of mahogany which is a stable wood, great for shaping, excellent for painting or natural.

 This piece at 20 3/4" x 35 3/8" is around the size that I limit myself before the wood becomes too awkward to balance while working.

 I have been carving/ shaping wood for over 20 years but began pursuing and falling in love with the art form of hand carving flat wall panel works since around 2005.

 In 2010, I created a series of four female anatomical silhouettes using a cornucopia of my inspirations combined into what I was calling "abstract anatomy."